-(5) Dynamics Linking
+(4) Dynamics Linking

-It is possible to have the dynamics of many channels linked by assigning them to one of four available link busses.
+It is possible to have the dynamics of many channels linked by assigning them to one of two available link busses.
 This is useful for when the same dynamics settings need to be applied to more than one channel.
-With the channel selected, press 1, 2, 3 or 4 to assign the channel to the buss.
+With the channel selected, press Link 1 or 2 to assign the channel to the bus.